Last Updated on

 Diy Shelf Risers

-You can buy shelf risers at bed, bath and beyond, so that your canned goods are easier to see.
-But they were out of stock when I went to buy some.
-So, I came up with an alternative solution.
+You can buy lucite shelf risers , so that your canned goods are easier to see.
+But they were out of stock when I went to buy them.
+So I came up with an alternative solution.
 Just use a couple of 2×4’s.
 I had these ones left over from the workbench that I made.
 My cabinet is 30″ wide, so I did 2 sections at 20″ and 10″ That way if I needed to take a piece out to allow for taller items I could do that.

 These are super crazy easy to do.
 You could just cut your 2 x 4’s to length and stack them on top of each other.
 I opted to go with little blocks on the back riser for legs.
 So, I just cut a couple of pieces at 2″ wide for the “legs” Then screw them in with a 2.5″ screw.
 To finish them off, I painted them white so they blend into the cabinet.
 But honestly you could really just stack a couple of 2 x 4’s on top of each other and you would be good to go.
 You won’t really see them anyway if your pantry is full 🙂 Plus if you have a deep cabinet you can use these to go as high as you need, and aren’t limited to 3 levels.